Best places to eat in Athens

 - Tiropita: a savory pastry made with phyllo dough, stuffed with various cheeses and an egg mixture.

-- Horiatiki salata: Greek salad with tomato, black olives, feta cheese, cucumber and olive oil.
+- Horiatiki salata: Greek salad with tomato, Kalamata olives, feta cheese, cucumber, and olive oil.

 - Fakes: lentil soup.